 So long before Bill Hickman, Bo & Luke, and Dominic Toretto drove their second-gen Chargers into fame, it was these 1966-67 models that carried the Dodge performance flag.
 (Though a first-gen was Obi-Wan’s ride of choice.)

-The all-new Charger was Dodge’s corporate response to the burgeoning Pony Car segment, which was ignited with the launch of the Ford Mustang and Plymouth Barracuda back in 1964.
+The all-new Charger was Dodge’s corporate response to the burgeoning Pony and Muscle Car segments, which was ignited with the launch of cars like the Pontiac GTO, Ford Mustang, and Plymouth Barracuda back in 1964.

-Curiously, Dodge based its Pony Car on the larger B-Body Coronet intermediate, instead of an A-Body compact as Plymouth had done with the Valiant-derived Barracuda.
-Yet using the different chassis was probably a smart decision to avoid direct competition between Dodge and Plymouth within the segment, and allowed Dodge to position the Charger a bit upmarket.
+Dodge based the Charger on the larger B-Body Coronet intermediate, instead of an A-Body compact as Plymouth had done with the Valiant-derived Barracuda.
+Using the different chassis was probably a smart decision to avoid competition between Dodge and Plymouth, and allowed Dodge to position the Charger a bit upmarket.

 But while the Charger was mechanically similar to the Coronet, it had a long, sweeping fastback roofline that created a sporty silhouette.
 A unique full-length grill and hidden headlights also added to the Charger’s performance look.